mattbrailsford/umbraco-fluidity/docs/_pages/02-api-09-repositories.md

 }
 ````

-**Note:** For all `Impl` methods there are public alternatives without the `Impl` suffix, however we have seperate inplementation methods in order to ensure all repositories fire the relevant Fluidity events.
+**Note:** For all `Impl` methods there are public alternatives without the `Impl` suffix, however we have seperate inplementation methods in order to ensure all repositories fire the relevant Fluidity events whether triggered via the Fluidity UI or not.

 ### Changing the repository implementation of a collection
 {: .mt}